Blaqadonis/broda-man/README.md

  # Broda-man

+This project is my first shot at building a Large Language Model-powered application.
 Broda-man is your cheerful assistant for beating traffic in Lagos State.
 Get real-time traffic advice and directions in Nigerian pidgin English.
+(Nov.
+2023)

 ![broda-man](https://github.com/Blaqadonis/broda-man/assets/100685852/df9e6402-c88f-4a56-96e9-6555e612547e)
 ## powered by 🅱🅻🅰🆀